USS Triton (SSRN-586): Fire control and electronicsTritons main air search radar was the electronically scanned, three-dimensional AN/SPS-26. This system had a range of and was capable of tracking aircraft up to an altitude of . Since it scanned electronically in elevation, it did not need a separate height-finding set. When not in use, the SPS-26 radar was lowered into its fairwater housing for stowage within Tritons massive sail (pictured). A submarine version of SPS-26, designated BPS-10, was under development at the time of Tritons construction, slated for eventual installation on Triton.Tritons long-range, passive detecting-ranging sonar was the AN/BQR-7, which had a listening range up to for surfaced or snorkeling submarines, optimized to , with target tracking capability within 5 degrees of accuracy.Polmar and Moore. Cold War Submarines, p. 18. The chin-mounted AN/BQR-2 passive sonar array supplemented the active BQS-4, with a range up to and a bearing accuracy of 1/10 of degree, allowing the BQR-2 to be used for fire control in torpedo attacks.Tritons target fire-control system (TFCS) was the Mark 101, a post-war development that incorporated target tracking and ranging data into a position keeper, with a pair of analyzers that automatically revised torpedo gyros and settings as the target position changed. This automation greatly simplified a targeting solution for a plotting party. Previously targeting solutions were manually estimated target bearings which were then fed into the Torpedo Data Computer (TDC), a method used throughout the Pacific theater during World War 2. However, while entirely capable of providing efficient fire control solutions against post-war non-nuclear hunter-killer submarines, the Mark 101 proved to be less responsive to the rapid changes associated with nuclear submarine operations.

-The Number One periscope was Triton's navigational periscope, and it had a built-in sextant developed by the Kollmorgen Optical Company that allowed navigators to observe celestial bodies in order to obtain an accurate star fix to plot the ship's course and position.
+The Number One periscope was Triton's navigational periscope, and it had a built-in sextant developed by the Kollmorgen Optical Company that allowed navigators to observe celestial bodies in order to obtain an accurate star fix to plot the ship's course and position.Beach.
+Around the World Submerged, pp. 85–86.

 Construction history

 Authorization

-The U.S. Navy ordered a "large radar picket using the advanced two-reactor system," designated SCB 132, in October 1955 under the United States Department of Defense appropriation for Fiscal Year 1956.
-This 1956 shipbuilding program was significant because it included authorization for the construction of eight submarines in total, the largest such order since World War II.
+The U.S. Navy ordered a "large radar picket using the advanced two-reactor system", designated SCB 132, in October 1955 under the United States Department of Defense appropriation for Fiscal Year 1956.Polmar, The Naval Institute Guide to the Ships and Aircraft of the U.S. Fleet, Appendix C. This 1956 shipbuilding program was significant because it included authorization for the construction of eight submarines in total, the largest such order since World War II.
 Along with Triton, the FY-56 program included four additional nuclear-powered submarines – guided missile submarine Halibut, the lead ship for the Skipjack class, and the final two Skate-class submarines, Sargo and Seadragon.
 The 1956 program not only completed the final authorization for all of the U.S. Navy's first-generation nuclear submarines, but with Skipjack, it also marked the initial authorization for a second-generation nuclear submarine.
 Finally, the 1956 program included the three submarines of the Diesel-electric Barbel class, the last non-nuclear attack submarines to be built for the U.S. Navy.
-Henceforth, the U.S. Navy submarine service would be a nuclear-powered force.
+Henceforth, the U.S. Navy submarine service would be a nuclear-powered force.Polmar and Moore.
+Cold War Submarines, p.
+63.